madeofpendletonwool/PinePods/README.md

 - [ ] Add Itunes podcast API
 - [ ] Layout Settings page better
 - [ ] Rotating currently playing
-- [ ] Handle Images better.
-Currently it takes a long time to parse through many images (Needs to not load all images.
-Only ones on screen)
 - [ ] Customizable login screens
 - [ ] Add highlight to indicate which page you're on
 - [ ] Allow for episodes to be played without being added